fawazahmed0/quran-api/CONTRIBUTING-LOCAL.md

 Facing any issue?
 [Let me Know](https://github.com/fawazahmed0/quran-api/issues/new "Let me Know ")

-The above given details are enough to contribute to this repo, incase you want to know how the script works or want to add new features to the apiscript.js then see [Implementation details](https://github.com/fawazahmed0/quran-api/blob/1/Implementation.md "Implementation details")
+The above given details are enough to contribute to this repo, incase you want to know how the script works or want to add new features to the apiscript.js then see [Development details](https://github.com/fawazahmed0/quran-api/blob/1/dev.md "Development details")

 <br>
 <br>